Xtapodis/assignment/README.md

 ## Setup
 ### Run Local
-First open your Anaconda Prompt and create your virtual environment using
+First open your Anaconda Prompt and create your virtual environment using:
 ```
 conda create --name env_name python=3.9.13
 ```
 You can replace env_name with the name of your choice and the python version you have.
-Then activate your new environment using
+Then activate your new environment using:
 ```
 conda activate env_name
 ```
-Install the dependencies from the requirements text file from the repository.You can use the followng command.
+Install the dependencies from the requirements text file from the repository.You can use the followng command:
 ```
 pip install -r requirements.txt
 ```
-Once all requirements are met you can navigate to the root folder providing the correct path
+Once all requirements are met you can navigate to the root folder providing the correct path.
 ```
 cd C:\Users\...\assignment
 ```